Tourniquets 101

 Indications and Application of Tourniquets

-s mentioned previously, the only indication for tourniquets is severe bleeding due to a traumatic amputation or injury to one of the four extremities that cannot be controlled by direct pressure and elevation (1).
-While all tourniquets are not made equal and should be applied to manufacture instruction, there are a few general guidelines and steps for applications.
+As mentioned previously, the only indication for tourniquets is severe bleeding due to a traumatic amputation or injury to one of the four extremities that cannot be controlled by direct pressure and elevation (1).
+While all tourniquets are not made equal and should be applied according to the manufacturer’s instructions, there are a few general application guidelines and steps.

 The ENA recommendations on application (4, 8):

-- Ensure you follow the time limits set by the device’s manufacturer and provider’s orders.
+• Ensure you follow the time limits set by the device’s manufacturer and the provider’s orders.

 If one correctly applied tourniquet does not control the bleeding, it is recommended that a second one be applied two inches or less above the first one (4).
 Inappropriately applied tourniquets, often too loose, may increase bleeding instead of decreasing it.
 This is because the pressure the tourniquet applies can push blood out through the open wound, an area of lesser resistance.